SocialFinanceDigitalLabs/liia-tools-pipeline/docs/general_pipeline.md

   * Incorrectly formatted data / categories
   * Missing data

-* Creates dataframes for the indetified tables
+* Creates dataframes for the identified tables
-* Applies retention policy to dataframes, including file names, headers and year.
+* Applies retention policy to dataframes, including file names, headers and year e.g. a file (or a column within a file) that is not used in any outputs that the regional hub is permitted to access will not be processed.

 Inputs: